Prevent Healthcare Data Breaches: A 12-Step Guide

 Continuous monitoring catches new typosquatted domains before they’re used in attacks.
 External attack surface management finds phishing domains impersonating your brand as well.

 When credentials do get stolen, compromised credential monitoring detects them on dark web marketplaces.
-This enables password resets before attackers use the stolen credentials.
+This lets you reset passwords before attackers use the stolen credentials.

 Train employees to bookmark frequently used sites instead of typing URLs.
 Teach them to verify the address bar before entering credentials.
 Phishing simulations that include typosquatted domains test whether training is effective.